On the clustering properties of produced particles in high-energy $pp$ collisions: Illustration of the Algorithm for finding Clusters

+Thus, the decay of a resonance may appear as a cluster within a radius $a_{\Delta y}$ and $a_{\Delta \phi}$ and not necessarily and directly from a minijet, depending on the quantities as given on the right-hand side of the above equations.
+Upon approximating the rapidity $y$ as the pseudorapidity $\eta$, the above results show that the decay of a resonance may appear as a cluster with the radii of Eq.\ (\ref{radii}).

+The partitioning of the set of charged particles into clusters can be carried out on an event-by-event basis in Figs.\ \ref{fig6n}~\ref{fig8n} by identifying a cluster as an assemble of particles represented by a circle in the $(\eta,\phi)$ plane with a radius of $R=0.6$.
+We can furthermore identify a mini-dijetlike pair of clusters as two correlated clusters whose centers are separated azimuthally within the range from $\pi - R$ to $\pi + R$.
+In Figs.\ \ref{fig6n}~\ref{fig8n}, we indicate a cluster and its corresponding associated partner by circles of the same line type and color.
+At the end edges of $\phi=\pm \pi$, the scatter plots are sometimes wrapped around so as to facilitate the partitioning particles into clusters, as in events p11e2,p11e4,p11e5,...

-Fig.\ \ref{fig7n}(a) shows that for events generated by PYTHIA8.1 within $p_T \le \le$0.9 for $M'$=5, and $K_{\rm random}' \sim$1 and back-to-back correlated mini-dijet-like pair will begin to set in, as one can observe from the number of mini-dijet--like clusters in events x11e3, x13e2, and x15e1 with $K'\gtrsim 4$ in Fig.\ \ref{fig9n}.
+The data in Figs.\ \ref{fig6n}~\ref{fig8n} reveal that as the multiplicity increases, clusters of more than two particles within a radius of $R$=0.6 occur with a greater probability.
+In most of the events with $M$=7 to 9 and higher multiplicities, a single cluster appears often to correlate roughly with an associated partner in azimuthally nearly back-to-back directions.
+There may be a fluctuation of the back-to-back correlation due to the intrinsic transverse momentum of the partons.
+We conclude from these figures that mini-dijetlike clusters commence at $M \le \sim$1 and back-to-back correlated mini-dijet-like pair will begin to set in, as one can observe from the number of mini-dijetlike clusters in events x11e3, x13e2, and x15e1 with $K_{\rm random}\gtrsim 4$ in Fig.\ \ref{fig11n}.

-Results in Figs. \ref{fig8n} to \ref{fig10n} indicate that by distributing particles densely within a small angular phase space, clustering and azimuthal correlations occur also for randomly distributed source of particle.
-Thus, clustering and azimuthal correlation by themselves cannot be the only means of identifying mini-jets and mini-dijets.
-The identification of these clusters as such arises from other independent supports for the dominance of the hard-scattering model for mini-jet production of low-$p_T$ particles.
+Results in Figs. \ref{fig10n} ~\ref{fig12n} indicate that by distributing particles densely within a small angular phase space, clustering and azimuthal correlations occur also for randomly distributed sources of particle.
+Thus, clustering and azimuthal correlation by themselves cannot be the only means of identifying minijets and mini-dijets.
+The identification of these clusters, as such, arises from other independent supports for the dominance of the hard-scattering model for minijet production of low-$p_T$ particles.